tech4germany/bam-inclusify/doc/data.md

 We have explored multiple data sets.
 The links go to Jupyter Notebooks describing what we did.

-- [x] [**geschicktgendern.**](../data/geschicktgendern/main.ipynb) Provides a list with ~3500 gender neutral alternatives, which are updated now and then.
+- [x] [**geschicktgendern.**](../data/geschicktgendern/main.ipynb) Provides a list with ~3500 gender neutral alternatives, which is regularly updated.
 We have processed and manually adjusted these data, and it is our main source.

 - [x] [**Deutsches Referenzkorpus (DeReKo).**](../data/dereko/main.ipynb) We have extracted words with gender symbols, so that we can suggest to use a gender symbol, when one of these words occurs without a gender symbol.
 We have filtered the list manually, leaving us with ~3800 suggestions.